Cloudify-PS/exl_poc/README.md

 A token can be generated via command: cfy token create
 (reference https://docs.cloudify.co/latest/cli/orch_cli/tokens/)
 The value of the token must be added to the secrets on Spire.
-In the next step, deploy manager_exposer_token.yaml with proper inputs like endpoint, tenant, protocol and port as below.
+In the next step, deploy manager_exposer_token.yaml with proper inputs like endpoint, tenant, protocol and port.

 b) Username and Password based connection

 Add the password of the user as a secret on Spire manager.
-Next, deploy manager_exposer.yaml with proper inputs like user name, endpoint, tenant, protocol and port as below.
+Next, deploy manager_exposer.yaml with proper inputs like user name, endpoint, tenant, protocol and port.

 The result of deployment is an environment with all necessary information in Capabilities.